 - CONSUME cultured dairy such as yogurt, crème fraiche, raw sour cream, and kefir

-Dr. Natasha has since added variations to follow the Intro Diet based on her clinical experience with many patients.
-To get the best results, start with the Intro diet, but starting with the Full GAPS diet (see Dr. Natasha’s books for what’s on the Full diet) is also beneficial and there are reasons you may need to do start there first.
+Dr. Natasha has since added variations to follow the Introduction Diet based on her clinical experience with many patients.
+The Introduction Diet is designed to heal and seal the gut lining quickly, but starting with the Full GAPS Diet (see Dr. Natasha’s books for what’s on the Full GAPS Diet or my blog on the Full GAPS Diet) is also beneficial and there are reasons you may need to start there first.

 You may need a coach to navigate the Intro Diet or to choose which GAPS diet to start with.
 My experience can help.
 Book a free initial consultation for answers to your questions.